 (c) Other Factors:

-U The defendant is an illegal alien and is subject to deportation.
+U The defendant appears to be an illegal alien and if so is subject to deportation.

 The defendant is a legal alien and will be subject to deportation if convicted.